This glossary defines common terms that you might see while working with TripBuilder and TripBooster or throughout our Help Center.

 Web service from GIATA which offers descriptions for tour-operator (TO) specific travel offers.
 The descriptions are provided by the tour operators.
 Used to describe full roundtrips (e.g., used by TripFinder) also used to import TO-specific hotel descriptions.
 There are TOs who write their own hotel descriptions because they see it as a sales differentiator to have their own hotel descriptions.

 The content served over IHG is provided by the TO's and only distributed by GIATA.
 Content is not curated or redacted by GIATA.
-Mostly only German content available through IHG.
+Mostly only German content is available through IHG.

 MC = MultiCodes